strontic/strontic.github.io/xcyclopedia/library/dumpcap.exe-FA9F38700AA8216DDB89C544A3D388DB.md

 ## Possible Misuse

 *The following table contains possible examples of `dumpcap.exe` being misused.
-While `dumpcap.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `dumpcap.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --